paser-group/KubeSec/NOTES.md

   - {}
 ```

-- `Unrestricted Resource Request`:  No resource limit for Pod i.e. the following is not specified for a pod: both cpu and memory
+- `Unrestricted Resource Request`:  ( **TODO** )   No resource limit for Pod i.e. the following is not specified for a pod: both cpu and memory
 must be present
 ```
       limits: